Many avenues are open to skilled individuals who wish to work in international development, with either the Government of Canada or its partners:

 World University Service of Canada (WUSC) provides qualified individuals and post-secondary students with unique and exciting opportunities to volunteer in Canada and in developing countries.
 WUSC currently has active projects in southern and western Africa, South and Southeast Asia, Latin America, Europe, and the Middle East.

 WUSC also implements development awareness programs for youth through its network of members and local committees on college and university campuses across Canada.

 Youth Challenge International (YCI) carries out projects that address the needs of youth in the following major sustainable development sectors:

 These short- and long-term projects are conducted by young volunteers and development professionals.
 YCI uses a participative approach in which local youth in developing countries actively take part in the projects.

 These umbrella organizations represent a wide range of international development organizations and individual associate members working globally for social justice.
 Each council works with 40 to 70 organizations to increase public engagement in international development.

-CIDA delegates the management of some projects to private sector firms, universities or colleges, Canadian non-government organizations or institutions, and provincial or territorial government departments, commonly known as executing agencies.
+The management of some projects is delegated by the Government of Canada to private sector firms, universities or colleges, Canadian non-government organizations or institutions, and provincial or territorial government departments, commonly known as executing agencies.
 These projects comprise a variety of professional or technical activities in all development sectors.
 The executing agency sets the contract requirements, which generally include: